Scorpion: Diet and feeding

 Scorpions generally prey on insects, particularly grasshoppers, crickets, termites, beetles and wasps.
 They also prey on spiders, solifugids, woodlice and even small vertebrates including lizards, snakes and mammals.
 Species with large claws may prey on earthworms and mollusks.
 The majority of species are opportunistic and consume a variety of prey though some may be highly specialized; Isometroides vescus specializes on certain burrowing spiders.
 Prey size depends on the size of the species.
 Several scorpion species are sit-and-wait predators, which involves a hungry scorpion staying at or near the entrance to their burrow until prey arrives.
 Others actively search for prey.
 Scorpions detect their prey with mechanoreceptive and chemoreceptive hairs on their bodies and grab them with their claws.
 Small animals are killed merely with the claws, particularly by large-clawed species.
-Larger and more dangerous prey is given a sting.
+Larger and more dangerous prey animals are given a sting.

 Scorpions, like other arachnids, digest their food externally.
 The chelicerae are used to rip small amounts of food off the prey item and into a pre-oral cavity underneath.
 The digestive juices from the gut are egested onto the food, and the digested food is then sucked into the gut.
 Any solid indigestible matter (such as exoskeleton fragments) is collected by setae in the pre-oral cavity and ejected.
 The sucked-in food is pumped into the midgut by the pharynx, where it is further digested.
 The waste is transported through the hindgut and out of the anus.
 Scorpions can eat large amounts of food during one meal.
 They can internally store food in a specialized organ and have a very low metabolic rate which enables some to survive up to a year without eating.